Everything a Nurse Entrepreneur Needs To Know About Short-Tail vs. Long-Tail Keywords

 5. Ubersuggest: A free and paid SEO tool specializing in keyword research and new ideas (my personal fave for the one-time fee of their paid version).

-By leveraging these tools and techniques, you can gain a deeper understanding of keyword trends, search volumes, and competition levels, enabling you to make data-driven decisions and select the most appropriate keyword strategy for your business.
+By leveraging these tools and techniques, you can gain a deeper understanding of keyword trends, search volumes, and competition levels, enabling you to make data-driven decisions and select the most appropriate keyword strategy for your business as a nurse entrepreneur.

-So, as an example, we’ll look at a medical spa’s keyword research and the differences between short-tail versus long-tail keywords.
+As an example, let’s look at a medical spa’s keyword research and the differences between short-tail versus long-tail keywords.

 Listed below are a few short-tail keywords that a medical spa could potentially rank for: